 After 1975, Dr. Molnar developed a private practice of head & neck, and plastic & reconstructive surgery in Los Angeles.
 He was a Clinical Professor of Surgery at C. Drew Medical School in Los Angeles, Calif.
 The news of horrible death of his father from complications of diabetes mellitus in 1976 caused Dr. Molnar to search for new treatments for incurable and no longer treatable diseases.
 This research culminated in a public educational campaign about such therapies.
 He published in 1984 in the U.S. the first book for general public about aging disease written by U.S. physician.

-Unexpectedly, for a physician from Europe, such activities brought on severe attacks by the U.S. pharma industry and Dr. Molnar decided to return to Europe in 1988 to pursue his research on fetal cell transplantation.
-In 1988, he obtained the approval of the Yugoslav authorities to organize a clinical research project which had to be stopped in 1990 due to the onset of civil war.
+Unexpectedly, for a physician from Europe, such activities brought on severe attacks by the U.S. pharma industry and Dr. Molnar was forced to leave U.S. return to Europe in 1988 to pursue his research on fetal cell transplantation.
+In 1988, he obtained the approval of the Yugoslav authorities to organize a clinical research project, which had to be stopped in 1990 due to the onset of civil war.
 So Dr. Molnar approached Prof. Dr. Chazov, U.S.S.R.
 Minister of Health, with a request to continue his work in the Soviet Union.
-Dr. Molnar was invited by him to Moscow in November 1989 to launch a very successful project on the use of fetal cell transplantation as a treatment for a wide variety of incurable and no longer treatable diseases in cooperation with the 20 top Russian medical research institutes under the title ‘International Institute of Biological Medicine’..
+Dr. Molnar was invited by him to Moscow in November 1989 to launch a very successful project in fetal cell transplantation as a treatment for a wide variety of incurable and no longer treatable diseases in cooperation with the 20 top Russian medical research institutes under the name of ‘International Institute of Biological Medicine’..

-Dr. Molnar is one of the few physicians with extensive experience in both animal and human fetal precursor cell transplantation, and qualified to warn against the dangers of human embryonic stem cell transplantation.
-Dr. Molnar explains in this textbook his preference for fetal precursor cell xeno-transplantation (animal fetal) over allo-transplantation (human fetal).
-Directly, or under Dr. Molnar’s supervision, 10,000 patients have been treated by various techniques of fetal precursor cell transplantation in the U.S.S.R./Russia, U.S.A., Germany, Italy, Switzerland, Czechoslovakia, Yugoslavia, Mexico, Malaysia, Thailand, Indonesia, Qatar, South Africa, Nigeria, Panama, Austria, Australia, India, Peoples’ Republic of China, Hong Kong, Macau.
-Besides these countries he lectured repeatedly on cell transplantation in Taiwan, South Korea, Cambodia, Kuwait, Egypt, Jordan, Dubai, Rumania, Republic of Georgia, Turkey, and visited with the Ministers of Health about cell transplantation in many other countries.
+Dr. Molnar is one of the few physicians with extensive experience in both animal and human fetal precursor cell transplantation, and qualified to warn about the dangers of human embryonic stem cell transplantation.
+Dr. Molnar explains in his textbooks his preference for fetal precursor cell xeno-transplantation (animal) over allo-transplantation (human).
+Directly, or under Dr. Molnar’s supervision, 10,000 patients have been treated by various techniques of fetal precursor cell transplantation in the U.S.S.R./Russia, U.S.A., Germany, Italy, Switzerland, Czechoslovakia, Yugoslavia, Austria, France, Mexico, Malaysia, Thailand, Indonesia, Turkey, Qatar, South Africa, Nigeria, Panama, Austria, Australia, India, Peoples’ Republic of China, Hong Kong, Macau, Singapore, Philippines .
+Besides these countries he lectured repeatedly on cell transplantation in Taiwan, South Korea, Cambodia, Kuwait, Egypt, Jordan, Dubai, Rumania, Republic of Georgia, and visited with the Ministers of Health about cell transplantation in many other countries.